TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/addresses.md

 To learn how to get started with the Console, see the [Console Getting Started Guide]({{< ref "/getting-started/console" >}}).

 Each cluster has a Console where you can manage gateways and end devices of that cluster.
-You can use any cluster with your Cloud Hosted account.
+You can use any cluster with your Cloud account.

 The address of the Console includes both your tenant ID and the cluster ID: